Kevin Eldon: Stage and screen

 Eldon has appeared in many British comedy shows from the 1990s onwards.
 One of his first appearances on television was in 1995 in Knowing Me, Knowing You with Alan Partridge as Fanny Thomas, a foul-mouthed transvestite chef and later he appeared on I'm Alan Partridge as the laughing racist, Mike Samson.

 During the 1990s, he worked with such comedians as Simon Pegg, Mark Heap, Julia Davis, Amelia Bullmore and others in the sketch-comedy series Big Train.
 One of Eldon's more notable characters for Big Train, George Martin, was inspired by his impression of the Beatles producer.
 He had previously worked with some of the cast in the satirical series Brass Eye, and the dark comedy Jam, both written by Christopher Morris.
-Eldon would later act in Nathan Barley and the 2010 film Four Lions as a police sniper (also written by Christopher Morris).
+Eldon later acted in Nathan Barley and the 2010 film Four Lions as a police sniper (also written by Christopher Morris).
 In 2004, Eldon appeared in the BAFTA award-winning dark comedy Nighty Night as Terry Tyrrell, husband to Julia Davis' character.
 They also appeared later in Hunderby (another dark comedy written by Julia Davis), Little Crackers and Psychobitches.
 He worked again with Pegg in an episode in the sitcom Spaced with Mark Gatiss, both of whom played two Matrix-style government agents, and in the comedy film Hot Fuzz where he played Sergeant Tony Fisher.

-Eldon has appeared on stage and screen numerous times with the comedian Bill Bailey; they performed as a spoof of the German band Kraftwerk, singing German versions of the "Hokey Cokey" and The Wurzels song "The Combine Harvester" for the recorded version of Bill Bailey's Part Troll comedy tour, along with two others (John Moloney and Martin Trenaman).
+Eldon has appeared on stage and screen with the comedian Bill Bailey; they performed as a spoof of the German band Kraftwerk, singing German versions of the "Hokey Cokey" and The Wurzels song "The Combine Harvester" for the recorded version of Bill Bailey's Part Troll comedy tour, along with two others (John Moloney and Martin Trenaman).
 He played the same role in Bailey's 2007 Tinselworm tour, Channel 4's Comedy Gala in 2010, and Bailey's 2010 Dandelion Mind tour.